Ngā Manu Nature Reserve began not as a place, but as an idea in a person’s mind. That person was Peter McKenzie.

 Ngā Manu Sanctuary was opened in late 1981 by the Minister for the Environment, Dr Ian Shearer, and was attended by local politicians, representatives from the New Zealand Wildlife Service and conservation organisations, along with many of those who had contributed to the establishment of the sanctuary.
 Not long afterwards, Ngā Manu was purchased from Moss Smith.
 By 1984 there were over 17,000 visitors per year, and in 1989 the Nocturnal House was built.
 The 1990s saw a significant increase in the number of visitors to the Reserve and a new Education Centre was built, which also provided a function venue for weddings and celebrations.

 In 2012 Nga Manu Trust sadly lost its founder Peter McKenzie, but his legacy lives on in the plants and animals of the Reserve.
 Ngā Manu Nature Reserve not only encompasses a valuable and rare fragment of original lowland forest, it also symbolises a future where our indigenous natural heritage is not only valued and preserved, but is integrated back into our landscape, lives and consciousness.
-Ngā Manu is becoming a mainland ‘island’ to which birds from nearby Kāpiti Island make round trips to forage for food, or socialise with their mainland neighbours.
+Ngā Manu is a vital ‘stepping stone’ for birds from Kāpiti Island and the Tauraruas.
 The presence of Ngā Manu heightens the awareness and knowledge of our precious natural heritage among the next generation of New Zealanders, with our education and awareness programmes.
 Ngā Manu plays an important role in wildlife breeding programmes, research on the native species which inhabit the Reserve, and gives visitors first-hand experiences of nature.

-This short history was edited from the Nga Manu History Project blog, written by Ngā Manu Trustee Dr Catherine Knight.
+This short history was edited from the Nga Manu History Project blog, written by Dr Catherine Knight, who was previously a Ngā Manu Trustee (Dec 2010 to July 2017).